 Despite significant advancements in the medicine for Australians in recent decades, heart diseases and diseases of the arteries, arterioles, and capillaries remain one of the leading causes of illness, disability, and premature death.
+In case of disability arising out of employment you can also consult workers compensation attorney to claim compensation from the employer.
 Cardiovascular diseases such as coronary heart disease (CHD) or coronary artery disease (CAD) in particular affects one in six Australians and accounts for a larger portion of deaths (almost 35%) than any other disease group.

 What is Coronary Heart Disease (CHD)?

-Coronary heart disease (CHD) also referred to as coronary artery disease (CAD) or ischaemic heart disease develops when the coronary arteries which carry blood, oxygen, and nutrients to the heart become damaged, narrowed, diseased, or blocked.
+Coronary heart disease (CHD) also referred to as coronary artery disease (CAD) or ischaemic heart disease develops when the coronary arteries which carry blood, oxygen (it is Recommended Reading here for oxygen supply appliances) , and nutrients to the heart become damaged, narrowed, diseased, or blocked.